luiswirth/bsc-thesis/src/matter.typ

 == Coordinate Simplicies

-Finite Element methods benefit from their ability to work on unstructured meshes.
+Finite Element Methods benefit from their ability to work on unstructured meshes.
-So instead of subdividing a domain into a regular grid, FEM works on potentially very non-uniform meshes.
+So instead of subdividing a domain into a regular grid, FEM works on potentially highly non-uniform meshes.
 The simplest type of mesh that works for such non-uniform meshes are simplicial meshes.
 In 2D these are triangular meshes as known from computer graphics.
 A 3D simplicial mesh is made up from tetrahedrons.
-These building blocks need to be generalized for our arbitrary dimensional implementation.
+These building blocks need to be generalized to our arbitrary dimensional implementation.

-We begin the exposition of the mesh topic with a coordinate-based objects that rely on an embedding.
+We begin the exposition of the mesh topic with a coordinate-based object that relies on an embedding in an ambient space.
 Later on we will shed the coordinates and only rely on intrinsic geometry.
 For didactics it's however useful to start with coordinates.